 This article is provided for informational purposes only and does not relate to any of the products available in our webshop.
 For more information, please see our full disclaimer.

-Camphene highlights the subtle ways in which we connect with the natural world.
-Exploring its properties can deepen our appreciation of botanical diversity and shed light on the intricate systems that exist in nature.
+Camphene is a reminder of the subtle ways we connect with the natural world.
+Exploring its qualities deepens our appreciation for botanical diversity and highlights the intricate systems that plants use to create their unique identities.

 Distinctive characteristics of camphene